shawwwwnK/AnonymousConfessionWebsite/README.txt

 Collaboration and libraries
 ---------------------------
 - I used ChatGPT to generate the posts for my `init_db.mongodb` script.
-- I used [ipify](https://www.ipify.org/)'s API to request the user's IP address.
+- I used Ipify's API (https://www.ipify.org/) to request the user's IP address.
 - I consulted the internet to implement hashing for the IP address.

 Anything else?